jonderwaater/smoothify/README.md

 # stravasmooth

-#### Export data from your Strava activity to a gpx file, smoothen the GPS data, and re-upload the activity.
+#### Obtains a gpx file from your Strava activity and re-uploads after applying a smoothening algorithm.

 If you suffer from jittery GPS data and from Strava consequently overestimating your athletic abilities (especially for runs), this software is meant to address that issue.